SacredData/knobless/README.md

 This will install all necessary gems.
 If you have issues installing the gems, you may need some development tools and libraries.
 Debian/Ubuntu users should be able to resolve any issues by running `apt-get install ruby-dev`.
 Arch users can run `pacman -S base-devel`, making sure to select the *ALL* option if prompted to do so.

+Once all your gems are installed, simply run a `bundle exec unicorn` at the top level of the repo directory.

 ```
 bundle exec unicorn
 I, [2015-08-08T15:42:22.823660 #30242]  INFO -- : listening on addr=0.0.0.0:8080 fd=9